Overview

 Acacia Campsite

 We depart shortly after sunrise on our game drive into the Masai Mara Reserve.
 The Masai Mara is well known as one of East Africa’s best National Reserves and is home to a wide variety of wildlife species.
 Most famous for the Annual Migration, that consists of the impressive herds of over 1 million wildebeest, zebra and Thomson’s gazelle that cross over from the Serengeti National Park in Tanzania; the Masai Mara is most popular between July and October when these vast herds feast on the fresh grazing here.
 Following these herbivores are Africa’s predators that are often seen at a kill during this period.
 We game drive through a section of the park in search of the ‘Big 5’- elephant, rhino, buffalo, lion & leopard; along with the many other species of animals, reptiles and birds who make call this wilderness home.
-After our game drive, we have the option to visit one of the nearby Masai Manyatta’s – this is a traditional hamlet where the Masai still live in their traditional way.
-This evening we sit around the camp fire, and watch the sun set over this “Garden of Eden”.

 Meals: